Malabar District: Political and social movements

 The rebels won to establish self-rule in the region for about six months.
-However, less than six months after the declaration of autonomy, the East India Company reclaimed the territory and annexed it to the British Raj.
-The war was directly controlled by British Army Commander-in-Chief Chief Rawlson, General Barnett Stuart, Intelligence Chief Maurice Williams, and Police General Armitage.
+However, less than six months after the declaration of autonomy, the British managed to recapture it, and put it under the direct control of British Army Commander-in-Chief Chief Rawlson, General Barnett Stuart, Intelligence Chief Maurice Williams, and Police General Armitage.
 Many of the important British military regiments including Dorset, Karen, Yenier, Linston, Rajputana, Gorkha, Garwale, and Chin Kutchin reached Malabar for the reannexation of the South Malabar.
 The Wagon tragedy (1921) is still a saddening memory of the Malabar rebellion, where 64 prisoners died on 20 November 1921.
 The prisoners had been taken into custody following the Mappila Rebellion in various parts of the district.
 Their deaths through apparent negligence generated sympathy for Indian independence movement.

 Post-Independence

 After the Indian independence, Madras Presidency was reorganized into Madras state, which was divided along linguistic lines on 1 November 1956, when Malabar District was merged with erstwhile Kasaragod Taluk immediately to the north and the state of Travancore-Cochin to the south to form the state of Kerala.
 Malabar District was divided into the three districts of Kozhikode, Palakkad, and Kannur on 1 January 1957.
 The Chavakkad region of the Ponnani Taluk was transferred to the Thrissur district.
 Malappuram District was created from parts of Kozhikode and Palakkad in 1969, and Wayanad District was created in 1980 from parts of Kozhikode and Kannur.